Waterton Files Early Warning Report in respect of Hudbay Minerals Inc.

 Waterton disposed of the Common Shares in order to monetize a portion of their investment in Hudbay.
 Waterton may, depending on market and other conditions, acquire additional Common Shares through market transactions, private agreements, treasury issuances, exercise of warrants, or otherwise, or may sell all or some portion of the Common Shares, or may continue to hold the Common Shares.

-For further information and to obtain a copy of the early warning report filed by Waterton, please see Hudbay's profile on the SEDAR website www.sedar.com.
+For further information and to obtain a copy of the early warning report filed by Waterton, please see Hudbay's profile on the SEDAR website www.sedar.com or contact Richard Wells, Chief Financial Officer of WGRM Inc. at 416-504-3505.

 The head office address of WGRM Inc. is Commerce Court West, 199 Bay Street, Suite 5050, Toronto, Ontario, M5L 1E2, Canada.
 The head office address of each of Waterton Mining LP and Waterton Fund II is Ugland House, Grand Cayman, Cayman Islands, KY1-1104.